-Requests for adaptive equipment and/or other accommodation needs for academic purposes will be submitted through the Director of the Student Success Center.
+Requests for adaptive equipment and/or other accommodation needs for academic purposes will be submitted through the Director of Academic Support.
 The University’s Disability Officer will assess the need and determine whether the University will purchase the adaptive equipment or otherwise accommodate the student’s needs.
-The Disability Officer will report all accommodation requests and actions to the Director of the Student Success Center and the relevant faculty.
+The Disability Officer will report all accommodation requests and actions to the Director of Academic Support and the relevant faculty.
 Appeals of decisions regarding academic accommodation shall be made to the Executive Vice-President, whose decision shall be final.

 How do I receive academic accommodations?

 Once you are admitted to the University, we would like to plan with you for any reasonable accommodations you may need in order to enjoy a successful academic experience.
-Please contact the Director of the Student Success Center about your needs before you arrive on campus for your first semester or at any time thereafter.
+Please contact the Director of Academic Support about your needs before you arrive on campus for your first semester or at any time thereafter.

-The Director of the Student Success Center and/or the Disability Officer will want to talk to you about your disability, discuss your needs, and review your documentation.
+The Director of Academic Support and/or the Disability Officer will want to talk to you about your disability, discuss your needs, and review your documentation.
 The documentation should include a diagnosis or description of your disability(ies), list results of tests (if appropriate), and include the recommendations of a specialist regarding appropriate academic accommodations.
 At this point, we may schedule another meeting to include your faculty advisor.
 In consultation with your documentation, we will determine the academic accommodations that we can offer on our campus.

-Possible academic accommodations may include extended test-taking time, special seating, note-takers, readers/books in alternative format, assistance from the Student Success Center.
+Possible academic accommodations may include extended test-taking time, special seating, note-takers, readers/books in alternative format, assistance from the Academic Support Center.
 We can help provide information about books on tape, adaptive equipment for physical disabilities, or specialized software.
 Of course, we will work together to determine what is appropriate for you.

 How do I receive other accommodations?